prism/prism-docs/docs/source/commands/parameters.rst

 Timecodes
 ---------

-Prism uses a user-friendly short-hand to define a point in time.
+Prism uses a user-friendly shorthand to define a point in time.
 Timecodes can be used individually or combined.

 The available time codes are always in the format ``[number][unit]``: